 Developing an attitude to accept things as they are, makes life less complicated.
 Challenges and pains happen and how we shape our relationship with them is important.
-The process to heal or to find solutions starts with accepting the reality.
-Surely is not about tolerance or denial but the willingness to see things as they are.
+The process of healing or to find solutions starts with accepting reality.
+Indeed is not about tolerance or denial but the willingness to see things as they are.
 When you have pain, the feeling is real.
-You will not remain passive to the sensation, you feel it and you do something about it.
+You will not remain passive to the sensation, you feel it, and you do something about it.

-Clearly, we have a tendency to abandon a distressing aspect of a situation and cling to nicer ones or withdraw from a tedious experience or look the other way to our own conduct.
-This kind of attitude suggests that we refuse to see the reality because obviously, we do stumble upon bad circumstances or infuriating individuals.
+We tend to abandon a distressing aspect of a situation and cling to nicer ones or withdraw from a tedious experience or look the other way to our conduct.
+This kind of attitude suggests that we refuse to see reality because we obviously do stumble upon dire circumstances or infuriating individuals.
 That being so, we cannot walk away or ignore every time there is an irritant.
 Acceptance is to acknowledge your emotions and not to avoid but to explore.

 Changing the habit of non-acceptance